Proposed United States acquisition of Greenland: Political status

-Under Danish law, Greenlandic independence is possible at any time based on the Self-Government Act of 2009, after a referendum in Greenland and approval by the Danish parliament.
-Others question this, arguing that an amendment of the Danish Constitution is required.
-Denmark has sovereignty over Greenland; private land ownership does not exist.
-Any agreement to allow for independence would transfer sovereignty from Denmark.
-The Greenlandic government declared in February 2024 that independence is its goal, and independence is expected to be the most important issue at the April 2025 Greenlandic general election.
-Due to its status as a former colony, some commentators have argued that under international law Greenland has, separate from the 2009 law, right of self-determination and could make a unilateral declaration of independence.
+Under Danish law, Greenlandic independence is possible based on the Self-Government Act of 2009, after a referendum in Greenland and approval by the Danish parliament.
+Others say that an amendment of the Danish Constitution is needed.
+Independence would transfer sovereignty from Denmark.
+The Greenlandic government declared in February 2024 that independence is its goal.
+Due to its status as a former colony, some commentators argue that under international law Greenland has right of self-determination and could make a unilateral declaration of independence.

-The position of the Danish government is that it is up to Greenland to decide its own future, and that Denmark would respect a Greenlandic referendum on independence.
+The position of the Danish government is that it is up to Greenland to decide its own future, and that Denmark would respect a Greenlandic vote for independence.
 The Danish government reluctantly agreed in 2017 to finance two new airports, replacing potential Chinese investors, even though the investments sought by the island are viewed as preparing for independence.
 Greenland gives Denmark a role in the Arctic; it is a member of the Arctic Council and as one of the five Arctic littoral states, a signatory to the Ilulissat Declaration.

-Icelandic scholar Gudmundur Alfredsson said that the island should consider Denmark one of several competitors for it, and that the United States or Canada might provide more funding.
-Rasmus Leander Nielsen of the University of Greenland said that Greenlanders have discussed since the 1980s creating a compact of free association (COFA) with Denmark after independence, and that some have suggested a COFA with the United States instead.
-Several Pacific nations with populations similar in size to Greenland have COFAs; current Greenlandic Minister of Foreign Affairs Mininnguaq Kleist visited the Cook Islands, affiliated with New Zealand, in 2006.
+Icelandic scholar Guðmundur Alfreðsson said that Greenland should consider Denmark one of several competitors for it, and that the US or Canada might provide more funding.
+Rasmus Leander Nielsen of the University of Greenland said that Greenlanders have discussed since the 1980s creating a compact of free association (COFA) with Denmark after independence, but that some have suggested a COFA with the US instead.